 When used according to your user manual and by following your manufacturer’s recommendations, both electric and propane models should provide you with years of faithful service.

 That being said, fire is no joke.

 While both models get incredibly hot in order to warm up the air in your living spaces, only one of them relies on fire to do so.
-Unfortunately, propane models put you at risk of gas leaks, fires, and even canister explosions.
+Unfortunately, propane patio heaters put you at risk of gas leaks, fires, and even canister explosions.